catriona-reader/gender-stats-made-visual/README.md

 A short notebook to experiment with lineplots, using data from the UN Development Programme's Gender Inequality Index.
+If you have trouble rendering the notebook, please copy and paste the link into [nbviewer](https://nbviewer.jupyter.org/)

 ![GII from 2010 - 2015](data_and_images/gii_plot.png)